scality/Zenko/docs/docsource/operation/XDM_GUI/location_management/add_a_storage_location.rst

 Bucket Match
 ~~~~~~~~~~~~

-|product| provides a "Bucket Match" option for Ceph RADOS Gateway and Scality S3
+|product| provides a "Bucket Match" option for Ceph RADOS Gateway.
+If this
-Connector.
-If this option is left unchecked, |product| prepends a bucket identifier
+option is left unchecked, |product| prepends a bucket identifier to every object
-to every object in the target backend's namespace.
-This enables a "bucket of
+in the target backend's namespace.
+This enables a "bucket of buckets"
-buckets" architecture in which the target backend sees and manages only one
+architecture in which the target backend sees and manages only one large bucket
-large bucket and |product| manages the namespace of the "sub-buckets."
-Clicking the
+and |product| manages the namespace of the "sub-buckets."
+Clicking the **Bucket
-**Bucket Match** box deactivates this feature: the prepending of bucket names is
+Match** box deactivates this feature: the prepending of bucket names is
 defeated, and the bucket structure in the host cloud is copied identically to
 the target cloud.